 1997: The new Nashville franchise, still unnamed at the time, hires David Poile as general manager.
 More than 20 years later, Poile is still the only GM in Predators history (though he's since added the title of president of hockey operations).
 They make the Stanley Cup Final for the first time in 2017 but lose to the Penguins in six games.

-2006: The New York Rangers sign free agent forward Brendan Shanahan.
-He scores 52 goals and has 108 points in 140 games during two seasons with the Rangers, then retires after playing 34 games for his original team, the New Jersey Devils, in 2008-09.
+2006: Brendan Shanahan signed with the New York Rangers as a free agent.
+Shanahan, one of the best power forwards in NHL history, scores 52 goals and has 108 points in 140 games during two seasons with the Rangers, then retires after playing 34 games for his original team, the New Jersey Devils, in 2008-09.
 Shanahan ends his NHL career with 656 goals and 1,354 points in 1,524 games; he is inducted into the Hockey Hall of Fame in 2013.

 2014: The Chicago Blackhawks lock up two core pieces of their Stanley Cup-winning teams in 2010 and 2013, center Jonathan Toews and forward Patrick Kane, to matching eight-year contract extensions.
 Toews and Kane arrive in Chicago together in 2007 and key a renaissance by the Blackhawks.
-Kane scores the Cup-winning goal in overtime of Game 6 in the 2010 Final, giving the Blackhawks their first Stanley Cup championship since 1961, and won the Conn Smythe Trophy as playoff MVP in 2013.
+Kane scores the Cup-winning goal in overtime of Game 6 in the 2010 Final, giving the Blackhawks their first Stanley Cup championship since 1961, then wins the Conn Smythe Trophy as playoff MVP in 2013.
 Toews, the youngest captain in Blackhawks history, becomes one of the best leaders in the NHL and wins the Conn Smythe in 2010.
-They play key roles when the Blackhawks win a third championship in 2015.
+Each plays a key role when the Blackhawks win a third championship in 2015.